Undervoltologist/zephyrusfanfix-24-25/README.md

 # What should ASUS do to fix this?
 The fan control needs to have a deadzone, such as 100 RPM, so as long as "Current RPM - Target RPM = not more than 100 and not less than 100" it won't try to change and "stabilize" fan speed.
 This will fix the oscillation.

 FIX THIS ASUS, IT'LL BECOME A MUCH BETTER FEELING LAPTOP TO USE FOR THE AVERAGE USER.
+THE ONLY REASON I DID THIS IS BECAUSE THE LAPTOP IS UNBEARABLE TO USE WITH THESE FAN CURVES + OSCILLATION.

 # DISCLAIMER
 THIS APP READS AND WRITES TO THE EC CHIP FOUND ON YOUR LAPTOP DIRECTLY, ALTERING BEHAVIOUR.
 I DON'T TAKE ANY RESPONSIBILIITIES REGARDING POTENTIAL ISSUES OR DAMAGE CAUSED BY THIS APP.
 G16 2024 AND G14/16 2025 HASN'T BEEN TESTED YET.